forcedynamics/forcedynamics/README.md

 ## Our Mission

-We are a technology company focused on developing AI-powered tools that assist government agencies in streamlining contract processing and procurement operations.
+We are a full-stack AI company focused on streamlining operations for government agencies.
 Our goal is to support existing expertise within federal agencies while reducing administrative burden and improving cost-effectiveness for American taxpayers.

-We work alongside procurement professionals to identify opportunities where automation can complement human decision-making, particularly in routine document processing and compliance verification tasks.

 ## Understanding the Challenge